HarisfazillahJamel/podman-elastic-stack/INSTALL.md

 ### 1. Elasticsearch Setup

-1.  **Save the Script:** Save the Elasticsearch setup script as `setup_elasticsearch.sh`.
+1.  **Clone the Repository (Recommended):** It is recommended to clone the repository to get the latest version of the scripts.
+See the [Git Repository](#git-repository) section for instructions.
+Alternatively, you can download the `setup_elasticsearch.sh` script directly.
-2.  **Make it Executable:** Open your terminal, navigate to the directory where you saved the script, and make it executable:
+2.  **Make the Script Executable:** Open your terminal, navigate to the directory where you saved the script, and make it executable:

     ```bash
     chmod +x setup_elasticsearch.sh